 - No Spring Break

 We encourage you to apply early because class sizes are limited.
-To apply, you must have already graduated with an undergraduate degree and three or more years experience in management information science, technology, or a related field.
+To apply, you must have already graduated with an undergraduate degree and three or more years of business experience.
 If you are interested, apply online to the Graduate School and submit an application for the Master of Information Science program.
-You must submit transcripts from your bachelor degree and your grade point average will be considered.
+You must submit transcripts from your bachelor's degree and your grade point average will be considered.
 You must also submit three professional letters of reference.
 The Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) is NOT required.
-Contact program Director Donald Hopkins email@example.com when you apply so that your application status can be tracked.
+Contact program Director Donald Hopkins firstname.lastname@example.org when you apply so that your application status can be tracked.

-Tuition and fees for the program are determined by the University and the Raj Soin College of Business during the fiscal year prior to the program start date.
-The program provides many additional services and materials that are not normally provided for other graduate level students, thus we do not follow the basic tuition schedule for the University.
-The program fee schedule is as follows:
+Tuition for the program is determined by the University and the Raj Soin College of Business during the fiscal year prior to the program start date.
+The program provides many additional services and materials that are not normally provided for other graduate-level students, thus we do not follow the basic tuition schedule for the University.
+The program cost schedule is as follows:

 - Non-residents: $43,563